 Not all insomnia is the same.
 In fact, there are three different types of insomnia.
-Knowing which type you have is important.
-It can help you to make smart decisions about treatment.
+Knowing what type you have is important.
+It can help you make smart decisions about treatment.
 Knowing the types of insomnia can help you decide if a visit to the doctor is necessary.

 -The Types of Insomnia: (based on duration)

-Transient Insomnia -Transient insomnia causes sleeplessness that lasts for a very short interval and is the type most have experienced at one time or other.
+Transient insomnia - Transient insomnia causes sleeplessness that lasts for a very short interval and is the type most experienced at one time or another.
 (Comes and goes) -Usually lasts less than a week.

 Acute Insomnia -Or short-term insomnia causes sleeplessness that occurs from one night to a few weeks.
 (Less than a month)

 -Transient and acute insomnia may occur during travel when sleep is disrupted, or everyday life disturbances, (anxious, illness, stress etc.) and will disappear when a return to a regular sleep pattern is resumed.

 Chronic Insomnia -Chronic Insomnia is by far the more serious of the types of insomnia, causing sleeplessness that lasts longer than 3-4 weeks, and occurs at least three nights a week, often more.

 -Physicians also further categorize insomnia into primary insomnia or secondary insomnia. (based on the insomnia causes)

 Primary insomnia -Means that the insomnia "stands alone" and is the primary disorder, it is not caused by any other health condition.

 For example, medications or a health condition such as sleep apnea can be insomnia causes.
 If there are not any contributing issues it is said to be primary insomnia, this includes about 20% of insomnia cases.